ScaledAgileDevOps/SADMF/content/Organization/_index.md

 #### DevOps Usage & Compliance Head Engineer

 If the *Right Way* to do DevOps is not owned and controlled by a single senior manager, nobody will do it.
 So, we need a named person to codify the *Right Way* in the DevOps Process Binder and hold all teams accountable to the DevOps Process Excellence assessment.
-By staffing this role we prevent attempts process drift and eventual mutation of the *Right Way*.
+By staffing this role we prevent process drift and eventual mutation of the *Right Way*.

 #### Feature Team